Nuveen Fund Advisors, LLC (“NFAL”) provides fund management services primarily to investment

 provides management services to a series of products offered through one or more bank collective

-trusts, and an investment company with variable capital incorporated with limited liability in Ireland
+investment trusts, and an investment company with variable capital incorporated with limited liability

-and established as an umbrella fund with segregated liability between funds, pursuant to the
+in Ireland and established as an umbrella fund with segregated liability between funds, pursuant to

-Management division, of Teachers Insurance and Annuity Association of America (also known as
+investment management division, of Teachers Insurance and Annuity Association of America (also

-“TIAA”), a leading financial services provider.
-TIAA constitutes the ultimate principal owner of
+known as “TIAA”), a leading financial services provider.
+TIAA is the ultimate principal owner of

 NFAL.
 See Item 10.